jeff5/very-slow-jython/rt4core/tools/python/lib/pegen/doc/modules.md

 Here is a little help to navigate the code.
 We describe how it was in Pegen2.
-Currently, only some of this is present in the code base.
+Currently, only some of this is present in the code base, as we do not check in what we do not yet use.

 ## A Dependency Map